 No. Everybody has to pay into the pension system.
 You can apply for reduced contribution amounts if you are disabled or unemployed.
 You can do this by visiting your local municipal office and applying once a year.

 You can, however, reclaim some of your pension upon leaving Japan.
-We explain more about the process and amounts you can receive in part two of this series.
+We explain more about the process and amounts you can receive in Part 2 of this series.

 After working in Japan for a couple of years, if you leave but then decide to return, your pension payments from years ago will still be on record so you can continue contributing to your pension while you work in Japan.